sparkflows/sparkflows-docs/docs/tutorials/end-to-end/price-elasticity/data-modeling.rst

 Data Modelling - Price Elasticity
 =================================

 This tutorial will cover how to model price elasticity using an example sales data.
+The aim of this tutorial is to calculate the price elasticity of each product separately using a Linear Regression.
 The data has been taken from Kaggle courtesy of Assert Solutions.

 .. contents::
    :depth: 2